 Blepharitis is the medical term for inflammation of the eyelids.
 It is a very common condition, which although it can affect all ages is more common in the elderly.
-The eyelid margins as well as having eyelashes protruding from their anterior (front) surface, have the openings of oil glands (Meibomian glands) behind the lashes (posterior surface).
-The Meibomian glands secrete oil into the tear film to lubricate the lid and reduce tear evaporation.
+The eyelid margins as well as having eyelashes protruding from their front (anterior) surface, have the openings of oil glands (meibomian glands) behind the lashes (posterior surface).
+The meibomian glands secrete oil into the tear film to lubricate the lid and reduce tear evaporation.

 There are three main types of blepharitis:

 Symptoms of Blepharitis

 - Anterior Blepharitis